dannydebug/tailwind-presentation-demo/slides/3-maintainability.md

 Solution:

 - Reusable components with some JS framework.
 - Using `@apply` directive in CSS to take Tailwind classes and compose them into a single class name.
+Earlier it wasn't possible to use variants for different states - like `hover:bg-blue` etc. in `@apply` blocks, but in the newer Tailwind version it is.

 Best practices:
 - Create reusable components
 - Use layout classes in your template
 - Combine more specific styles under a custom class with `@apply`